FScociety/soerensc-web-hugo/content/notes/0003_stigma_02/index.md

 But with only one pc this was not really possible.
 I had the luck to be able to rent a second pc from a friend and place.
 I was a little slower but this way i could render the last simulation bake to test the lighting and shading while i was already baking the new simulation.
 This speed up my workflow a lot.
-In the final stage of the project i got acces to a new pc which really rescured the project ( amd threadripper 128gb nvidia a6400 ).
+In the final stage of the project i got acces to a new pc in uni which really rescured the project ( amd threadripper 128gb nvidia a6400 ).
-This speed up rendering and baking a lot and allowed me to go to a voxel resolution of 1024.
+This speed up rendering and baking a lot and allowed me to go to a final voxel resolution of 1024.

-In the beginng

-When I was doing the software choice it looked like I was stuck with my home pc ( i7800k 64gb gtx 1080 ).
-But to my rescue in the process I actually got a seat to use a uni pc ( amd threadripper 128gb a6400 ).
+In uni i also had acces to 5 other pcs with varying configuration to render over night which also speed up my ability to test things.

+### Syncronisation

+For this project to work it was crucial to sync the project files between the machines.
+I mostly used syncthing which was amazing.
+I takes some time to recognize new files but is really robust.
+I also used it to sync to the uni machine, I was lucky to have a fast internet without that it would probably would be much more tedious to sync big new simulations.
+The pc in the uni synced it then through a project share to other devices.

 ### setup before the upgrade